 They’re not separate from the bikes, they’re in conjunction with them.
 Realistically, you could refer to your bike as a Blockhead, a Dyna, a Wide Glide, an FXDWG, a Big Twin, or a Harley, and still be pretty spot on with all of it.
 And I think that most people just feel cool when they talk about a “Panhead.”

 Harleys from the old days did not differ much from one another, and the models were often just referred to by their powerplant, which were usually nicknamed due to the shape of their rocker box covers.
 The practice stuck, even when a bike name would have been more helpful, but people do what people do.
 Most older Harleys wind up getting cut up into Frankenbikes, so it at least gives people an idea what era the bike came from.
 Basically, there are two groups: Big Twins, and Everything Else.
-Big Twins have separate transmission assemblies.
+Big Twins have separate transmission assemblies and left-side final drive.
 Here are the notable players in the Everything Else category:

 - 45 (Flathead), 1929 to 1973.
 Found in motorcycles until 1952, and then its use was relegated to the Servi-Car (letter code G), a little run-around trike originally meant for automobile dealers, but later outfitted for all sorts of urban delivery chores.
 Not usually lumped in with big twins.
 Also not to be confused with Big Twin flathead.
 This one’s kind of a freak, don’t worry about seeing one, they’re pretty rare and slower than all bejesus (50 mph on a good day with a downhill stretch and a tailwind.)
 Oddly, they were pretty much unchanged up until the 1970s, so you were really riding history, even back then.

 - Ironhead, 1957-85.
 Found only in XL models (Sportsters).
 Motor is different from big twins in a variety of ways: four cams instead of one, and it is unitized (transmission and motor are all in the same casting).
 It’s easy to pick these out.
 The pushrod tubes are parallel to each other.
-Existed in a 900 cc and 1000 cc versions.
+Existed in 900 cc and 1000 cc versions.

 - Evo (Evolution) Sportster, 1986-present.
 Sportster only.
 Comes in 883 cc and 1200 cc versions.